 How to Winterize Your Heater

-- Check your air filter - a dirty filter can prevent your unit from performing at its best and will likely drive up your energy bills.
-Double check your air filter before you start to run the device in the cooler months to determine if it needs to be replaced.
+- Check your air filter.
+A dirty filter can prevent your unit from performing at its best and will likely drive up your energy bills.
+Double check your air filter before you start to use your heater in the cooler months to see if you need to replace it.
 Then, it’s best to change your filter every month as needed.

-- Keep your vents clean - when your air vents are clogged, you may face air quality issues or your heater may not work properly at all.
+- Keep your vents clean.
+When you have clogged air vents, you may have air quality issues.
+Your heater may not even work at all.
 Consider vacuuming your vents, or having them cleaned by a professional at Cahill.

-- Test your thermostat - sometimes the issues you are experiencing with your heater can be because of your thermostat.
-Before calling a technician, check your thermostat and make sure it has fresh batteries.
-To save the most energy, we recommend that you set your thermostat to a cool temperature in the evening and while you are away, and turning the temperature up when you get home.
+- Test your thermostat .
+Sometimes the issues you have with your heater can be because of your thermostat.
+Before calling a technician, check your thermostat.
+Make sure it has fresh batteries.
+To save the most energy, set your thermostat to a cool temperature in the evening and while you are away.
+You can turn up the temperature when you get home.

-- Keep your outdoor unit covered - between the harsh winter and hot summers, you may not be using your unit as much.
-To keep your outdoor unit performing at its best, you should cover it in between the seasons.
+- Keep your outdoor unit covered .
+Between the harsh winter and hot summers, you may not be using your unit as much.
+To keep your outdoor unit performing at its best, you should cover it between the seasons.
 Purchasing an outdoor unit cover can help you protect your unit from ice, snow, and debris.

-Making sure your HVAC unit is performing at its best can ensure that your family stays warm during the winter season.
-Performing these simple tasks can ensure that your unit works at optimal levels for years to come.
+Make sure your HVAC unit is performing at its best to keep your family stays warm during the winter season.
+These simple tasks can ensure that your unit works at optimal levels for years to come.
 To learn more about how to keep your unit performing at its best, contact Cahill today.